Robjleal00/Project1-1_DKE_2019_Personal/README.md

 Please, comment and discuss any changes within this branch with group members from now on.

-TO DO: tester class, 2D dancing links class, Algorithm X class.
+0.1.1 Runner.java is implemented.
+Program got much more interactive.

-0.1.0 Duplicates are removed now.
+0.1.0 Duplicates are removed, which allows to achieve much better execution time.

 0.0.1 Updated code style.